 Celebrated American writer Nathaniel Hawthorne once wrote that time flies over us, but leaves its shadow behind.
 The shadow of the Tulsa Massacre is one of his nation’s darkest.

-Planes were alleged to have dropped handmade bombs on Greenwood, in 1921.
+In 1921, planes allegedly to dropped handmade bombs on Greenwood.
 Black bodies were reported to have been thrown in the Arkansas River, while mass graves were also dug.
 More than 10,000 were made homeless, with some later forced to labor without pay.

 “Greenwood, where Black success embodied the American dream, was no more, suddenly, dreadfully wiped out,” the New York Times reported, in an impressive digital feature this week that re-created the look, feel, optimism, and eventual loss of what Greenwood had become, pre-1921.